Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: From a Lie algebra to a Lie group

 \subsection{Connectivity of a Lie group}

 Here we discuss the global properties of the exponential map associated with a basis of a Lie algebra.
 It is well known that the Lie groups $SU(2)$ and $SO(3)$ are locally isomorphic; that is, they share the same Lie algebra and hence identical structure constants.
 However, they differ at the global level, as their group manifolds and matrix representations are not isomorphic.
 The fundamental distinction between these groups lies in their topological connectivity properties.
 Let $G$ be a Lie group, which can be viewed as a smooth geometric object with a group structure.
 Consider a fixed point in $G$, typically the identity element, and closed curves (loops) that start and end at this point.
 Two such curves are said to be equivalent if one can be continuously deformed into the other without breaking or detaching from the base point; otherwise, they are not equivalent.
 This notion partitions all curves into equivalence classes.
 We define the connectivity of the Lie group as the number of equivalence classes of closed curves based at the identity.
-The group $SO(3)$ can be represented geometrically as a three-dimensional sphere, where the identity corresponds to the center, and each point on the spherical surface represents a rotation by an angle of $\pi$.
-Such points on the surface are reached continuously from the origin.
-Each pair of diametrically opposite points on the surface represents the same rotation.
+A common geometric visualization of \(SO(3)\) is provided by the axis--angle representation, in which rotations are parametrized by vectors whose direction determines the rotation axis and whose magnitude corresponds to the rotation angle.
+In this representation, rotations by an angle \(\pi\) lie on a sphere, and antipodal points on this sphere represent the same rotation.
+This description is purely illustrative and does not endow \(SO(3)\) with a manifold structure.
 We define a continuous deformation as a family of curves parameterized continuously with respect to \(t\), where \(t=0\) corresponds to the identity element and \(t=1\) to the curve itself.
-To make the classification of loops more intuitive, we introduce the notion of “jump” curves as a visual tool to distinguish between topological classes of loops in \(SO(3)\).
+To make the classification of loops more intuitive, we introduce the notion of "jump" curves as a visual tool to distinguish between topological classes of loops in \(SO(3)\).
 This terminology is informal, but it captures the essential idea of curves crossing the boundary where antipodal points are identified.
-We distinguish between 0-jump curves (\(C_0\)) and one-jump curves (\(C_1\)), where a “jump” corresponds to a crossing of the spherical surface associated with the identification of antipodal points.
-More precisely, a curve is said to have a “jump” each time it passes through the spherical surface, which identifies two antipodal points as the same rotation.
+We distinguish between 0-jump curves (\(C_0\)) and one-jump curves (\(C_1\)), where a "jump" corresponds to a crossing of the spherical surface associated with the identification of antipodal points.
+More precisely, a curve is said to have a "jump" each time it passes through the spherical surface, which identifies two antipodal points as the same rotation.
 An example of a \(C_0\) curve is one that starts from the identity and returns to it without crossing the spherical surface.
 In contrast, a \(C_1\) curve starts at the identity, reaches the spherical surface (crossing it once), and then continues from the identified antipodal point to return to the origin.
 It can be shown that curves with an even number of jumps belong to the equivalence class \(C_0\), while curves with an odd number of jumps belong to \(C_1\).
 Therefore, there are exactly two equivalence classes of closed curves in \(SO(3)\), implying that

 on the other hand, it can be shown that